SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/collect-logs.md

     * If the file is .json or .blob, the JSON objects are extracted and sent to Sumo Logic.
     * If the file is .log, .txt or .csv, log lines are sent to Sumo Logic as-is.
 1. By default all the data is ingested to single HTTP source if you want to send data to multiple source (recommended in case of different log formats) you can override the `getSumoEndpoint` function in `AppendBlobTaskConsumer` function.
+1. Blob file name present in `_sourceName` metadata will be truncated if it exceeds 128 char.

 ## Collection testing performance numbers